 It may sound counter-intuitive, but the only way to create near-perfect security systems is to accept the fact that even the best technology and the best trained people have their own limitations.
 Through training on how to use the technology effectively, and by establishing an understanding of the technology’s strengths and weaknesses, the ‘Human Element’ can be the fundamental key ingredient to overcome the technology’s shortcomings.
 Without the human element, technology is only as good as the programming it was given.
 A machine programmed to cut down trees with the intention of clearing a section will level the whole forest without the human element knowing when to stop.
 If you are a hammer, everything starts to look like a nail.

 There is a fundamental misunderstanding people have when it comes to modern LPR and remote monitoring surveillance systems.
 They assume that this technology is separate from people, and will ultimately overtake humanity.
-From working with this technology for more than a decade, we have realized that Artificial Intelligence (A.I) driven systems are intertwined with its human counterparts and that this technology is more akin to an augmentation of the capabilities of a human worker.
+From working with this technology for more than a decade, we have realised that Artificial Intelligence (A.I) driven systems are intertwined with its human counterparts, and that this technology is more akin to an augmentation on the capabilities of a human worker.
 We therefore believe in a human-centric approach to security systems.
-Human decision-making and verification based on information highlighted by A.I driven technology is the way forward.
+Human decision making and verification based on information highlighted by A.I driven technology is the way forward.

 Off-site monitoring and LPR:

 We have noted that on our database of alerts from private, corporate, and community-based clientele, that approximately 40 % of all alerts are classified as “False reads/legit clones/recovered stolen vehicles”.
 This doesn’t mean that the technology is faulty, on the contrary, it is working exactly as designed.
 What it can’t overcome is the human fallibility aspect.